 We’re all familiar with pillow cases, but have you heard of bed shams?
-If you’re thinking that a bed sham is some kind of outdated linen you’re mistaken.
+If you’re thinking that a it's some kind of outdated linen you’re mistaken.
 Curious to learn more?
 Read on for our guide to bed shams and all things decorative in the bedroom.

 What is a bed sham?

 Bed shams come in standard pillow sizes but they are anything but regular.
-Shams can range in style from your grandmother’s lace-bordered pillowcases to muted accent pieces with subtle stitching.
-What most bed shams have in common is a false, decorative front side and a simple back side fastened with over-lapped fabric, a hidden zipper, or buttons to ensure a snug fit.
-Bed shams can come as part of a duvet cover set or be purchased separately to add a little flair to your sleep setup.
+They can range in style from your grandmother’s lace-bordered pillowcases to muted accent pieces with subtle stitching.
+What most have in common is a false, decorative front side and a simple back side fastened with over-lapped fabric, a hidden zipper, or buttons to ensure a snug fit.
+They can come as part of a duvet cover set or be purchased separately to add a little flair to your sleep setup.

 The term bed sham or pillow sham originated in the 18th century to describe “trick” pillow cases with false fronts.
 These decorative pillows were made by skilled artisans, often incorporating needlework and applique.
-Over time, bed shams have come to include quilting, lace, heavy stitching, and patchwork.
+Over time, the term has come to include quilting, lace, heavy stitching, and patchwork.

 What are they good for?